cossatot/wenchuan_topo_stress/revisions/rebuttal.md

-Additionally, this is assuming that $T'_{max}$ is *a priori* equal at 0.8 and 2.5 (which is our simple model); personally, I find it rather unlikely that tectonic stresses would be so high, although we chose the model prior to be a bit different than our personal prior beliefs.
+Additionally, this is assuming that $T'_{max}$ is *a priori* equal at 0.8 and 2.5 (which is our simple model); personally, I find it rather unlikely that tectonic stresses would be so high, although we chose the model prior to be a bit different than our personal, unquantified prior beliefs.
+So in short, while we do not find a hard upper-bound, the posterior does not indicate that the likelihood of models at the upper bound is equal to the likelihood of models at lower $T'_{max}$.

 The lines 373 and 379, chosen by the reviewer, are in a discussion of methodological differences between this study and another that only attempts to